-Today’s gardeners can gain a lot from the wisdom of gardeners of days long gone.
+Today's gardens can gain a lot from the wisdom of gardeners of days long gone and the genetic diversity of heirloom seeds.
 Here are a few of the benefits of planting heirloom seeds in your survival garden:

 Delicious flavor and better quality produce are the reason most people opt for heirloom vegetable garden seeds.
-Anyone who has tasted a Black Krim or Cherokee Purple tomato knows that heirloom seeds often produce fruits and vegetables that are bursting with flavor.
-Their counterparts in the grocery store are often bred for high yields, shelf-stability, resistance to herbicides, or uniform appearance instead of flavor.
+Anyone who has tasted an heirloom tomato plant like Black Krim or Cherokee Purple knows that heirloom seeds often produce fruits and vegetables that are bursting with flavor.
+Their counterparts in the grocery store are often bred for high yields, shelf stability, resistance to herbicides, or uniform appearance instead of flavor.

 This factor becomes even more important when you're choosing seeds for survival.
 In emergencies or long-term situations where morale is low, it can make a huge difference if your food nourishes both the body and the soul!
 So grow the best survival food you can with tasty heirloom varieties.